kailaisun/Cchead/README.md

 Utilizing the Full Dataset:
-1. Make a new filefolder 'cchead'；
+1. Make a new filefolder 'cchead'
-2. Unzip 'annotations.rar' into 'cchead/annotations' and, then unzip 'labels_with_ids.rar' into  'cchead/labels_with_ids'  ;
+2. Unzip 'annotations.rar' into 'cchead/annotations' and, then unzip 'labels_with_ids.rar' into  'cchead/labels_with_ids'
-3. Make new filefolders 'cchead/images/train' and 'cchead/images/test';
+3. Make new filefolders 'cchead/images/train' and 'cchead/images/test'
-4. Unzip 'xxx_train.rar' into 'cchead/images/train', Unzip 'xxx_test.rar' into 'cchead/images/test', 'xxx' refers to names of video sequences
+4. Unzip 'xxx_train.rar' into 'cchead/images/train', Unzip 'xxx_test.rar' into 'cchead/images/test', 'xxx' refers to names of video sequences.

 Dataset  directory: